wuciawe/wuciawe.github.io/_posts/2015-10-26-notes-on-git-part-1.md

 layout: post
 category: [tools]
 tags: [git]
-infotext: 'notes on using git'
+infotext: 'notes on using git, an overview on git commands.'
 ---
 {% include JB/setup %}